I often get asked about why I sell my books on Amazon. It’s fair to question, and I want to be honest with you about why I made this choice.

 I cycled to a Staples, a local print shop, to print the pages and get them bound.
 Then I walked to the post office to mail them.
 There was a lot of back-and-forth to get the books properly printed and bound.
 It was time-consuming.

 More importantly, it was too expensive.
-To print just one 100-page book, it cost more than $20—before I even added the book covers (in color and heavier paper), the binding, sales tax, and postage.
+To print just one 100-page book, it cost more than $20—before I even added the book covers (in color and heavier paper), the binding (spiral or staples), sales tax, and postage.

-The local library charges 20 cents per black & white sheet of paper.
+The local library charges 20 cents per black & white page.
 I don’t have my own printer.
 So I looked for another way.

 2. Local Printers

 I asked a local businessman to refer me to a professional local printer.
-To get make it affordable to sell, I’d have to order hundreds of books at once.
-This means paying upfront and storing the unsold books in my one-bedroom apartment.
-I don’t have the space nor the stamina to pack and ship them all by myself.
+To make it affordable to sell, I’d have to order hundreds of books at once.
+This means paying upfront and storing the unsold books in my home.
+I neither have the space nor the stamina to pack and ship them all by myself.

 3. The Amazon Trade-Off

-When I offered my books only as digital files (PDFs), many of you told me you wanted a physical, printed book.
-However, when I tried to print them in small batches, many readers still preferred to order through Amazon for easier shipping and better service.
+When I offered my books only as digital files (PDFs), many readers expressed a preference for physical, printed book.
+However, when I tried to print them in small batches, some still preferred to order through Amazon for easier shipping and better service.

 Using Amazon’s “Print-on-Demand” service is my solution.
 They only print a copy of the book when a customer buys it.
 I do not need to store hundreds of books, and you get a professionally printed book sent to your home.
 It is not a perfect system, but it is the best way for me to get my music into your hands while keeping my focus on teaching.